PeirongShi/CanterburyCommuto/CanterburyCommuto/README.md

 [View official pricing documentation](https://developers.google.com/maps/billing-and-pricing/pricing#routes)

-This Python package uses the essential tier of the Google Maps Directions API, relying only on basic parameters and avoiding advanced features, thereby qualifying for standard usage rates.
+This Python package uses the essential tier of the Google Maps Routes API, relying only on basic parameters and avoiding advanced features, thereby qualifying for standard usage rates.

 ### Launch the computation